How Facebook is Using Big Data - The Good, the Bad, and the Ugly

 Fascinated by Big Data?
 Interested in launching a career in Big Data?
 Want to learn more about how social media runs on Big Data?

-Simplilearn offers a Big Data and Hadoop training course.
-With 32 hours of instructor led training, 25 hours of high quality eLearning material, hands on projects with CloudLabs, and Java Essentials for Hadoop, take your first steps into the world of Big Data.
+Simplilearn offers a wide variety of Big Data and Analytics training, including a Big Data and Hadoop training course.
+With 32 hours of instructor-led training, 25 hours of high quality eLearning material, hands-on projects with CloudLabs, and Java Essentials for Hadoop, take your first steps into the world of Big Data.

 About the On-Demand Webinar